rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/roles/get-list-effective-roles-assigned-to-a-user-v2.0.rst

      role can list roles for users within their domain and with the ``identity:default`` role.

-   - Use the service only to return roles for provisioned users.
+   - The service returns roles for provisioned users only.
 Returning roles for federated users is not yet supported.

 .. csv-table::
    :header: Response code, Name, Description